vifirsanova/llm-lab/README.md

 # LLM Lab

-The lab supervisor and crazy idea generator: Victoria, vifirsanova@gmail.com
+The lab supervisor and crazy idea generator: Victoria vifirsanova_gmail.com

 ## Our Projects